videlais/learning-javascript/chapter8/index.md

 **Note:** The use of `Symbol.search`, `Symbol.match`, or `Symbol.replace` must be used with the corresponding **String.prototype** functions of *search()*, *match()*, and *replace()*.

-#### Symbol Shorthand
+## `Symbol` Shorthand

-While the `Symbol` keyword can be used within objects, there is also a shorthand that uses square brackets.
+While the `Symbol` keyword can be used within objects, there is also a shorthand that uses square brackets with field instances.

-#### Computed Object Literal Properties
+### Computed Object Literal Properties

-It works with object literals using the pattern of `[symbolReference]: value` inside its definition to create a computed property.
+Object literals can be augmented using the pattern of `[symbolReference]: value` inside its definition to create a computed property name and value.

 ```javascript
 // Create an example symbol